C-H-Chien/Trifocal_Pose_Estimation_using_Improved_GPUHC/README.md

 $ ./magmaHC-main
 ```
 Note that the main file is under ``cmd/magmaHC-main.cpp``.

-## Warnings of Very Slow Computation Speed on CPU
 When executing the code, make sure to use as many as CPU cores to run the CPU-HC solver as it could take a long time upon completion.
-Alternatively, you could comment out the [CPU-HC](https://github.com/C-H-Chien/Trifocal_Pose_Estimation_using_GPUHC_plusplus/blob/95d97031abe5675e15f93021798631a8d72df4da/cmd/magmaHC-main.cpp#L257) in ``cmd/main.cpp``.
+Alternatively, you could comment out the [CPU-HC](https://github.com/C-H-Chien/Trifocal_Pose_Estimation_using_GPUHC_plusplus/blob/95d97031abe5675e15f93021798631a8d72df4da/cmd/magmaHC-main.cpp#L257) in ``cmd/main.cpp``. <br />
+The trifocal pose solutions can be found under ``Output_Write_Files/``.

 ## Incremental Speed Improvements
 If you'd like to recreate the experiments of incremental performance improvements reported in the papers, a set of GPU kernels and device functions are arxived in ``arxived_GPU_code/``.
 It should not be hard to include them in the ``magmaHC/GPU_HC_Solver.cpp`` to run the code.
-See README_arxived_GPU_code.md for more information.
+See [README_arxived_GPU_code.md](https://github.com/C-H-Chien/Trifocal_Pose_Estimation_using_GPUHC_plusplus/blob/master/arxived_GPU_code/README_arxived_GPU_code.md) for more information.

 ## Settings in the YAML file
 Most of the settings in the ``problems/trifocal_2op1p_30x30/gpuhc_settings.yaml`` file can be remained unchanged; however, the following parameters shall be specified depending on user's need: